hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-isobe-cose-key-thumbprint.md

    The required elements for an RSA public key are:

+   -  "n" (label: -1, data type: bstr)
    -  "e" (label: -2, data type: bstr)
-   -  "n" (label: -1, data type: bstr )

 ## Elliptic Curve Public Keys

    The required elements for an elliptic curve public key are:

+   -  "crv" (label: -1, data type: int)
+   -  "x" (label: -2, data type: bstr)
    -  "y" (label: -3, data type: bstr)
-   -  "x" (label: -2, data type: bstr)
-   -  "crv" (label: -1, data type: int)

 Note: {{RFC9052}} offers both compressed as well as uncompressed point representations.
 For interoperability, implementations following this specification MUST use the uncompressed point representation.
 Hence, the y-coordinate is expressed as a bstr.
-An implementation that uses the compressed point representation must compute the uncompressed representation for the purpose of the thumbprint calculation.
+An implementation that uses the compressed point representation MUST compute the uncompressed representation for the purpose of the thumbprint calculation.

 ## Others